 Any number of books in recent years have tackled the “future of work.”
 Many have been unrelentingly pessimistic, predicting mass unemployment as robots take over an increasing number of jobs now held by humans.

-I for one am an optimistic.
+I for one am an optimist.
 There will always be a role for “human work,” as Lumina Foundation President Jamie Merisotis puts it – provided that workers are prepared to take on the tasks that robots cannot.
 Here’s my review of Merisotis’s terrific book, Human Work.
 Merisotis’s view of the future of work is both inspiring and aspirational, but also eminently achievable.

 Read more here at Washington Monthly.